JanDotNet/Thinksharp.TimeFlow/README.md

 ## Introduction

-TimeFlow is a lightweight extendable library for working with time series.
+TimeFlow is a lightweight extendable library for working with time series with support for time zones and daylight saving.
 The core of the library is the **TimeSeries** type, which holds a list of time point / value pairs.
-Time points are represented as **DateTimeOffset**s and values as **nullable decimal**s.
+Time points are represented as **DateTimeOffset**s and the time span between two time points (called frequency) is always identical for the whole time series.
+The values are represented as **nullable decimal**s.

 The first and the last time point of a TimeSeries are exposed by the **Start** and **End** properties.
-The interval between the time points is defined via the **Frequency**.
+The interval between the time points is defined via the **Frequency** property.

 TimeSeries objects are **immutable**.
 There are some methods for transforming TimeSeries, like **ReSample**, **Slice** or **Apply**.
 Each of these methods return a new immutable object.

-The **TimeFrame** holds a collection of named time series with same  frequency.
+A collection of named time series with the same frequency can be combined to one **TimeFrame**.

 ## Usage